za3k/za3k.com/floating_islands/house_rules.md

 - We ARE NOT using inspiration, healing surges, or hero points.
 The "Lucky" feat is not allowed.
 - We are using MILESTONE levelling.
 - Skills
-    - Take 10 rule: If there is no time pressure (cooking, searching a room), you can choose to "take 10" and act like the die came up 10 instead of rolling.
+    - Taking 10: If there is no time pressure (cooking, searching a room), you can choose to "take 10" and act like the die came up 10 instead of rolling.
-    - Take 20 rule (standard rules): If you have unlimited time and there's no penalty for failure (for example, carving a statue out of wood), you can "take 20" and act like the die came up 20.
+    - Taking 20: If you have unlimited time and there's no penalty for failure (for example, carving a statue out of wood), you can "take 20" and act like the die came up 20.
 Your character can does the task carefully and takes much longer.
     - If the party is using one approach, they make one roll.
 The entire party won't roll separate perception checks to look for a secret door.
 If one person is checking the map for secrets, another is searching the bricks, and a third is interrogating goblins about the location of the vault, they'd make three rolls (one per approach).
-- Generally players are expected to track their own HP, rations, torches, encumbrance, etc
+- Generally players are expected to track their own HP, rations, torches, encumbrance, etc.
 - Magic effects may sometimes interact unexpectedly, for example drinking two potions at once, or casting levitate while on a flying broom.
 - The wild magic sorcerer's surge table is too short, so the DM will use a 10,000 effect web table or make up an effect.
+- Players can use downtime to craft 25gp of items per day, as long as they possess the relevant skills, supplies, tools, and any needed workshop.
+The cost of supplies is half the cost of the finished item.
+The 25gp per day rate doubles at 6th, 9th, 12th, 15th, and 18th level.
 - Magic Items
   - Magic items can be bought in friendly lands
   - Found magic items are not automatically identified after a rest.
 Players will need to cast Identify, or study any found items in-game.
 Most will be easy to figure out.
-  - Players can craft magical (or non-magical) items.
+  - Players can craft magical items just like non-magical items.
-    - Players can craft 25gp of items per day.
-For magic items, this doubles at 5th level, 10th level, 15th level, and 20th level.
     - Supplies cost is half of the finished product cost.
-    - There is a spellcasting level requirement
+    - There is a spellcasting level requirement.
-        - Common (3rd level)
+        - Common (3rd level), starting time 4 days
-        - Uncommon (3rd level)
+        - Uncommon (3rd level), starting time 20 days
-        - Rare (6th level)
+        - Rare (6th level), starting time 100 days
-        - Very Rare (11th level)
+        - Very Rare (11th level), starting time 500 days
-        - Legendary (17th level)
+        - Legendary (17th level), starting time 1250 days
+    - Non-spellcasters of the correct character level can also make +1 to +5 weapons, armors, and ammo.
     - Players must be able to cast any spells mentioned in the item description to make it.
   - Store-bought and player-created items with limited charges (wands, etc) don't recharge, but have 50% more charges (round down).
 Found items will usually recharge.